Upgrading Ubuntu’s Nix

 systems: an Ubuntu VM I use for work.
 In this case, I’ve installed the

-and nix-setup-systemd
+nix-bin and nix-setup-systemd packages from

 the Ubuntu repos.